canalplus/r7PopUpStore/README.md

 ```

 ####Dns server
-This task can be lauched with this command:
+This task can be launched with this command:

 ```text
 node dns.js
 ```

-Warning : To lauch this tasks, you have to be a super user.
+Warning : To launch this tasks, you have to be a super user.
 If you are on a Linux environment, you can use "sudo".